 About the Gastroenterology Fellowship Program

 Welcome to the VCU Gastroenterology Fellowship Training Program website.
 We are incredibly proud of our fellows, our program, and our institution.
-The VCU medical campus boasts state-of-the-art clinical, research, educational, and simulation facilities, including the Stravitz-Sanyal Institute for Liver Disease and Metabolic Health.
-But, what makes the VCU experience so productive and the learning climate optimal is the supportive, experienced faculty and the collegiality of the fellows.
+The VCU medical campus boasts state-of-the-art clinical, research, educational, and simulation facilities, including the Stravitz-Sanyal Institute for Liver Disease and Metabolic Health, but what makes the VCU experience so productive and the learning climate optimal is the supportive, experienced faculty and the collegiality of the fellows.
+U.S. News and World report has ranked Virginia Commonwealth University Gastroenterology training program 6th nationally and 17th globally.
 We invite you to explore our website and learn more about what VCU has to offer you educationally.

 The fellowship program includes clinical training at VCU Health and Central Virginia VA Health Care System.